-The following table provides summary statistics for permanent job vacancies advertised in Ipswich with a requirement for Root Cause Analysis skills.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited Root Cause Analysis over the 6 months to 28 March 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for permanent job vacancies advertised in Ipswich requiring Root Cause Analysis skills.
+It includes a benchmarking guide to the annual salaries offered in vacancies that cited Root Cause Analysis over the 6 months leading up to 23 May 2025, comparing them to the same period in the previous two years.

-Root Cause Analysis is in the Processes and Methodologies category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in Ipswich with a requirement for process or methodology skills.
+Root Cause Analysis falls under the Processes and Methodologies category.
+For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring process or methodology skills in Ipswich.

 Permanent vacancies with a requirement for process or methodology skills